 The Egyptian Museum

 The Egyptian Museum is one of the world’s largest museums, housing a vast collection of ancient Egyptian antiquities and monuments stretching back over 4000 years from all eras of Egyptian history.
-Over 120,000 rare artifacts made from extravagant materials like gold and precious gems to ordinary ones like wood or stone that come in the shapes of statues, jewelry, funerary objects to King Tutankhamun and others are housed within the museum’s two floors, as well as a number of displayed mummies.
+On the other hand, the museum’s two floors are home to over 120,000 rare artefacts that range in size from statues to jewellery to funerary items for King Tutankhamun made of extravagant materials like gold and precious gems to common ones like wood or stone.
+There are also several on display mummies.

-Lunch will be served at a local restaurant in Cairo, and you will finish the day by visiting:
+You will eat lunch in a neighbourhood restaurant in Cairo, and you will visit:

 The Hanging Church